refresher/glpi-docker-alpine/README.md

 then run into your shell `docker-compose up --build` and wait a bit to download and build the necessary dependencies, then fire up your browser and type http://glpi.local into the addressbar.

 Then follow the configuration steps, for database credentials use host `mysql`, for username type `glpi` and for password type `glpipasswd`.

+As login credentials use the default ones - `glpi` for username, `glpi` for password.